ashawareb/localizer/README.md

 # Localizer

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/localizer`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to your new gem! **Localize** will help you localizing your system to any language you want and create localization files in any format

 ## Installation